isabella232/experience-manager-dispatcher.es-ES/help/using/dispatcher-configuration.md

 Tenga en cuenta las siguientes recomendaciones si decide ampliar el acceso:

-* El acceso externo debe `/admin`*estar completamente deshabilitado* si utiliza la versión 5.4 o anterior de CQ.
+* External access to `/admin` should always be *completely* disabled if you are using CQ version 5.4 or an earlier version.

-* Se debe tener cuidado al permitir el acceso a los archivos en `/libs`.
+* Care must be taken when allowing access to files in `/libs`.
 El acceso debe permitirse por separado.
 * Denegar el acceso a la configuración de replicación para que no pueda verse:

    * `/etc/replication.xml*`